On symmetric Willmore surfaces in spheres II: the orientation reversing case: Introduction

-We will use all the notation and the basic results listed in \cite{DoWa-sym1} and use them in this paper to discuss the orientation reversing case.
-To this end, in Section 2, we consider (orientable) Willmore immersions with orientation reversing symmetries.
-In addition to the general theory which is slightly more technical than the theory for the orientation preserving case we discuss in detail, as one of the main results of this paper, how to generate Willmore surfaces with orientation reversing symmetries of finite order.
-The case of such symmetries with a fixed point is solved completely.
-For the case of finite order symmetries without fixed point we recall that, up to biholomorphic equivalence, there is only one such map on $S^2$ and none in the other simply connected cases.
-Therefore, if one considers orientation reversing symmetries for surfaces defined on the unit disk or the complex plane, then one needs to deal with infinite order anti-holomorphic automorphisms of these complex domains.
-This will be discussed in subsections 2.3 and 3.1.
-In particular we show that it is not possible to obtain non-orientable Willmore $\R P^2$ from invariant potentials.
+Moreover, it is well--known that up to bi--holomorphic equivalence, there is only one such map on $S^2$ and none in the other simply-connected cases.
+Therefore, if one considers orientation reversing symmetries for surfaces defined on the unit disk or the complex plane (and generating freely acting groups), then one needs to deal with infinite order anti-holomorphic automorphisms of these complex domains.